pragyaai/ndna/_llm/quantization.md

 **Pruning-Induced Thermodynamic Collapse and Cultural Sensitivity.** Transformer layer pruning consistently produces the strongest thermodynamic collapse across cultures ($$\mathcal{L}_\ell \le 0.2$$, $$\kappa_\ell \le 0.2$$), with MLP channel pruning as the next most damaging.
 Attention head pruning causes mild to moderate collapse ($$\mathcal{L}_\ell \approx 0.4$$, $$\kappa_\ell \approx 0.3$$).
 Culturally, **Africa**, **Asia**, and **China** suffer the deepest collapses, while **Australia** and **North America** exhibit comparatively resilient latent structures.

+{% include inspiration-video.liquid
+   header_title="Analogy"
+   video_id="1K1OKZv34VU"
+   caption="**Pruning** a transformer is like a chromosomal segment deletion (large CNV loss) in a genome: you don’t just remove a single “*gene*,” you delete a contiguous block of co-adapted functions.
+When a whole layer or large block is pruned, the model suffers a dosage crash—many interacting “*genes*” (MLP channels, attention routes, normalization paths) disappear together—so upstream features lose their downstream consumers and downstream layers are starved of inputs.
+The phenotype matches your nDNA readouts: the model’s thermodynamic length (semantic work across depth) collapses, spectral curvature flattens or fragments as alternative routes vanish, and torsion/holonomy shows discontinuities where long-range coordination used to be.
+Just as CNV losses often break regulatory neighborhoods (TADs) and epistasis among genes, block pruning severs cross-layer couplings, so belief vectors lose directional coherence and drift.
+Severity depends on “*genetic background*”: in culturally specialized models the deleted segment carries niche programs with little redundancy, so the collapse is deeper; in more generalist models, parallel routes partly cushion the loss.
+In short, block/ layer pruning is a structural deletion—a large CNV—that reduces dosage, breaks coordination, and yields a systemic, geometry-level failure rather than a small, local tweak."
+%}

+{% include inspiration-video.liquid
+   hide_header=true
+   video_id="WrbY5gU8x0M" %}

 ---